 Do you get overwhelmed by the idea of decluttering?
 Do you find it difficult to purge personal belongings—even when you really want to clean up and organize?
-That’s because for some people, decluttering is more than just an organizational task—it can become an emotional one.
-I hear several common excuses for not decluttering, and when I hear them, it’s immediately obvious that the declutterer-in-question needs a little emotional and mental prepping to get them in the right mindset.
+That’s because, for some people, decluttering is more than just an organizational task—it can become an emotional one.
+I hear several common excuses for not decluttering.
+When I hear them, it’s immediately obvious that the declutterer-in-question needs a little emotional and mental prepping to get them in the right mindset.

 But it was a present!

 When someone gives you a gift, their intention is to provide a token of affection.
-They want to delight you, not to burden you down with objects that you might not love, that you then need to keep around you for the rest of your life.
-By all means, give your gifter an appreciative thank-you, but if you feel that deep-down nagging that you don’t really love it, then return it, re-gift it, or donate it to someone who will really appreciate it.
+They want to delight you.
+They don’t want to burden you with objects that you might not love, that you then feel you need to keep around.
+Give your gifter an appreciative thank-you.
+Then, if you feel that deep-down nagging that you don’t really love it, return it, re-gift it, or donate it to someone who will really appreciate it.

 But there just *so much stuff* to get through!

 I know, I know, but Rome wasn’t built in a day!
 Don’t see it as a failure if you can’t transform your closet from Oscar the Grouch to Carrie Bradshaw overnight.
 Start small and work in manageable chunks.
 Pick one area, say, jeans, and do an honest assessment of all your current pairs.
-Once you finish, you can decide to continue on to another category, or quit for the day and pick it up later.
+Once you finish, you can decide to continue on to another category, or pick it up later.

 What if I regret giving something away?

 I have a great trick to handle this apprehension—it’s the limbo box!
-Give yourself a nice big box or basket that you’ll store in an out-of-the-way place (out of sight, out of mind).
+Give yourself a nice big box or basket that you’ll store in an out-of-the-way place.
+Remember, out of sight, out of mind.
 Anything you’re unsure of, store it in there.
 Reassess in 3 to 6 months.
 If you’ve needed or missed an item in there, you’ve probably already fished it out.
 But if you haven’t thought about that stuff, it’s time to give it away.

 But the memories!

 It’s time to separate memories from things.
 A big box of ticket stubs and Playbills that you haven’t sorted in ages will only become more annoying as time goes on, not less.
 Honor your memories!
-Take digital pics of ephemera, journal about them, post them on social media, or create a shadow box or frame a piece or two of really beloved pieces so that you can hang them out in the open and really appreciate them regularly, unlike a jumble crammed into a box that you rifle through once a decade.
-Then, move the rest of the items along.
+Take digital pics of ephemera, journal about them, post them on social media, create a shadow box or frame a piece or two of really beloved pieces so that you can hang them out in the open and really appreciate them regularly.
+You do not need a jumble crammed into a box that you rifle through once a decade.
+T

 And hey!
 The bonus is that the less clutter you have, the easier your home is to clean.
 Happy decluttering!